MyNameIsTakenOMG/aws-sysops-associate/README.md

   - aws shield & aws shield advanced
   - aws firewall manager(to manage them across accounts)
   - But what if we want to protect in a sophisticated way our entire VPC?
-- AWS Network Firewall
+- AWS Network Firewall( for your VPC )
   - Protect your entire Amazon VPC
   - From Layer 3 to Layer 7 protection
   - any direction: vpc-vpc, outbound to internet, inbound from internet, To/from Direct Connect & Site-to-Site VPN
-  - internally, the aws network firewall uses the aws gateway load balancer
+  - internally, the aws network firewall uses the aws `gateway load balancer`
   - Rules can be centrally managed cross- account by AWS Firewall Manager to apply to many VPCs
   - Fine Grained Controls:
     - support 1000s of rules: